PJ-cs/DistanceEstimationTracking/README.md

    - This process will take some time (~20 min) due to the installation
    - Colab will notify you, if the process is completed

-3. You can find the output .csv file at the left file explorer menu under the folder inference_test/output.csv or if you can't wait that long, [here](TODO).
+3. You can find the output .csv file at the left file explorer menu under the folder inference_test/output.csv or if you can't wait that long, [here TODO](TODO).

 ![Alt text](visualization/instructions_save_path.png)

 ## Examplary Input and Output